bazad/ida_kernelcache/README.md

 ida_kernelcache is an IDAPython module for IDA Pro to make working with iOS kernelcaches easier.
 The module provides functions to:

-* Parse the kernel's `__PRELINK_INFO` segment into a Python dictionary
+* Parse the kernel's `__PRELINK_INFO` segment into a Python dictionary.
-* Rename the segments in IDA according to the kernel extension name, Mach-O segment, and Mach-O section
+* Rename the segments in IDA according to the kernel extension name, Mach-O segment, and Mach-O section.
-* Convert identifiable pointers in some segments into IDA offsets
+* Convert identifiable pointers in some segments into IDA offsets.
-* Reconstruct the C++ class hierarchy based on OSMetaClass information
+* Reconstruct the C++ class hierarchy based on OSMetaClass information.
-* Symbolicate C++ virtual method tables (both the vtable itself and its methods)
+* Symbolicate C++ virtual method tables (both the vtable itself and its methods).
-* Symbolicate offsets in `__got` sections and stub functions in `__stubs` sections
+* Symbolicate offsets in `__got` sections and stub functions in `__stubs` sections.
-* Autogenerate IDA structs representing the C++ virtual method tables
+* Autogenerate IDA structs representing the C++ virtual method tables.
-* Autogenerate IDA structs representing the C++ classes in the kernelcache based on observed access patterns
+* Autogenerate IDA structs representing the C++ classes in the kernelcache based on observed access patterns.

 The main processing function is designed to be run before any manual analysis or reverse engineering.
 With the default settings, IDA tends to miss a lot of useful information in the